Metacognition & Self-Regulated Learning: Empowering Independent Learners

 - Where in your subject do pupils already show good self-awareness?

-- Do you provide routines that encourage learners to pause and check their work, or do they mainly wait for you to confirm it?
+- Do your routines encourage learners to pause and check their work, or do they mainly wait for you to confirm it?

 - Which pupils are least confident in monitoring their own progress — and why might that be?